Support Centre

 Personal data: Information related to an identified or identifiable natural person (Article 5(I) of LGPD).

-Sensitive data: Personal data on racial or ethnic origin, religious belief, political opinion, trade union or religious affiliation, or philosophical or political organisation membership, as well as data relating to health or sex life, or genetic or biometric data, when related to a natural person (Article 5(II) of LGPD).
+Sensitive data: Personal data on racial or ethnic origin, religious belief, political opinion, trade union or religious affiliation, or philosophical or political organization membership, as well as data relating to health or sex life, or genetic or biometric data, when related to a natural person (Article 5(II) of LGPD).

 Health data: There is no definition under the law.